gear-foundation/gear-wiki/docs/examples/NFTs/nft-pixelboard.md

 ## Introduction

 :::note
 This article explains at a superficial level the purpose and logic of this smart contract.
 For a more detailed technical description, see its [documentation on the dapps documentation portal](https://dapps.gear.rs/nft_pixelboard_io) and [source code](#source-code).
 :::

-The idea for this smart contract is taken from **The Million Dollar Homepage** ([the Wikipedia article about it](https://en.wikipedia.org/wiki/The_Million_Dollar_Homepage)).
-In short, this is a website with the 1000 by 1000 pixels canvas where 1 pixel on it costs 1 dollar.
-Everyone could buy a 10 by 10 pixels block or several such blocks there, paint purchased pixels, and attach some web link to them.
-NFT pixelboard uses the same logic, but in addition purchased pixel blocks are NFTs, and they can be colored at any time, not just at the time of a purchase, and resold.
+The inspiration for this smart contract comes from **The Million Dollar Homepage** ([referencing its Wikipedia article](https://en.wikipedia.org/wiki/The_Million_Dollar_Homepage)).
+In brief, it's a website featuring a canvas of 1000 by 1000 pixels, where each pixel costs $1.
+Anyone can purchase a block of pixels, like 10 by 10, or multiple blocks, paint the acquired pixels, and associate them with a web link.
+NFT Pixelboard follows the same idea, but with a twist: the bought pixel blocks are NFTs.
+They can be colored anytime, not just at the purchase and are resellable.

 ## Logic

-`NFTPixelboardAction::Mint` is used to mint NFTs on a pixelboard.
-An user can sell his NFTs or paint them using `NFTPixelboardAction::ChangeSaleState` and `NFTPixelboardAction::Paint`, respectively.
+`NFTPixelboardAction::Mint` is utilized for minting NFTs on a pixelboard.
+Users can sell their NFTs or paint them using `NFTPixelboardAction::ChangeSaleState` and `NFTPixelboardAction::Paint`, respectively.

 The `painting()` metafunction is used to get the entire painting of a pixelboard.
-An user can get information about NFTs and pixels on a pixelboard using the `token_info()` and `pixel_info()` metafunctions, respectively.
+Users can retrieve details about NFTs and pixels on a pixelboard through the `token_info()` and `pixel_info()` metafunctions, respectively.

 ## Interface